Accessibility Tools

 www.iwalk-free.com

-Ice wrap for pain management (ONLY ICE IF BLOCK IS NO LONGER WORKING)
+ONLY ICE IF NERVE BLOCK IS NO LONGER WORKING

-An ice machine circulates cold water through a pad.
+Ice Machine - an ice machine circulates cold water through a pad.
 The cold water works the same way an ice pack works, but a lot easier to maintain.
 The unit requires water to be refilled about once a week, depending on how much you use the machine.
 This can be obtained through TriMed in Mount Pleasant.
+Please ask your provider and we will provide you with an order for this machine.

 The CryoMax (can be bought at Walgreens/Walmart) remains cold for a good 4 hours, much longer than the traditional ice packs or even ice in a zip lock bag.